MeaganWent/Search-String/README.md

 This C++11 program implements two efficient string-searching algorithms, Boyer-Moore and Knuth-Morris-Pratt, to determine whether a given pattern occurs in a given text or not.
 This program also measures and compares the runtimes of these algorithms with a naive string-searching algorithm.
-Our implementation of these string string algorithms is to create a Ctrl+F function which will be seen in the ControlF output file.
+Our implementation of these string searching algorithms is to create a Ctrl+F function which will be seen in the ControlF output file.

 The steps to use and run the program are as follows: